addosmash/laravel-vue/readme.md

-# This id a realtime app
+# This is a laravel vue realtime app